Voice Notification Profile (VNP) Configuration and Registration

 alarm.Notifiation.Voice.CallManager

 In the event of an unsuccessful test call for any reason, check the Ignition logs for alarm.Notifiation.Voice.CallManager messages.
-Messages from this Ignition logger provide the most details of requests and responses between Ignition and the SIP Server that are expected during a phone call event as well as the most descriptive errors of this subsystem.
-Set this logger to TRACE before making a test call if you require the lowest level of details that Ignition can provide during its execution.
+Messages from this Ignition logger provide the most details of requests and responses between Ignition and the VoIP Server that are expected during a phone call event as well as the most descriptive errors of this subsystem.
+Set the following loggers to TRACE before making a test call if you require the lowest level of details that Ignition can provide during its execution:

 SIP Error Codes